radiodee1/awesome-chatbot/README.md

 This file does not exist in the github repository, so if you use the repository you must add it yourself.
 This is so that the `/etc/rc.local` file can be set up once and the automatic startup of the seq_2_seq model can be disabled on the raspberry pi at the project directory.

+4/9/2019 - The `model` directory has turned into a sandbox of sorts for exploring different neural network implementations.
+I am currently most interested in bert.
+When I am done with this exploration
+I'll spend some time cleaning up the `model` directory.

 # Organization
 The folders and files in the project are organized in the following manor.
 The root directory of the project is called `awesome-chatbot`.
 In that folder are sub folders named `data`,  `model`, `raw` and `saved`.
 There are several script files in the main folder along side the folders mentioned above.
 These scripts all have names that start with the word `do_` .
 This is so that when the files are listed by the computer the scripts will all appear together.
 Below is a folder by folder breakdown of the project.
 * `data` This folder holds the training data that the model uses during the `fit` and `predict` operations.
 The contents of this folder are generally processed to some degree by the project scripts.
 This pre-processing is described below.
 This folder also holds the `vocab` files that the program uses for training and inference.
 The modified word embeddings are also located here.